RKSanjit/Autonomous-Disaster-Response-System-Mapping-Navigation-and-Victim-Detection/README.md

 # Autonomous System for Disaster Response: Navigating and Mapping Hazardous Environments

 ## Objective

-The goal of this project is to design and implement a complete autonomous system to perform reconnaissance in a simulated disaster environment
+This project focuses on designing and implementing a complete autonomous system to conduct reconnaissance in a simulated disaster environment.

-1. **Environment Mapping:** Autonomously generate a detailed occupancy grid map of the unknown environment, aiding in the visualization of the area and planning of safe navigation paths.
+1. **Environment Mapping:** Automatically generate a detailed occupancy grid map of the unknown environment to aid in visualizing the area and planning safe navigation paths.

-2. **Victim Location:** Detect simulated victims represented by AprilTags within the environment, providing their ID numbers and precise locations relative to the map.
+2. **Victim Location:** Identify simulated victims, represented by AprilTags, within the environment and provide their ID numbers and precise locations on the map.

+---

 ## Installation

 - Ubuntu
 - Python
 - ROS

+---

-## Package Installations
+## Required Packages

 - GMapping
 - Cartographer
 - explore_lite
 - apriltag_ros

+---

 ## Process

-1. **Deploying the Robot:** Place the robot in the unknown environment where it's set to perform the reconnaissance mission.
+1. **Robot Deployment:** The robot is placed in an unknown environment to initiate the reconnaissance mission.

-2. **SLAM with gmapping:** Initiated SLAM using the **gmapping** package to create a real-time map of the environment while simultaneously tracking the robot's position.
+2. **SLAM with GMapping:** The **gmapping** package is used to perform real-time SLAM (Simultaneous Localization and Mapping), creating a map of the environment while tracking the robot's position.

-3. **Autonomous Exploration:** Implemented the **explore_lite** package for autonomous navigation, guiding the robot to systematically explore the unknown environment using a greedy frontier-based technique.
+3. **Autonomous Exploration:** The **explore_lite** package is implemented for autonomous navigation.
+This enables the robot to systematically explore the unknown environment using a greedy frontier-based algorithm.

-4. **Map Generation:** Utilized the **explore_lite** package throughout the exploration to continuously update and complete the occupancy grid map of the environment.
+4. **Map Generation:** The **explore_lite** package is used during exploration to continuously update and complete the occupancy grid map of the environment.

-5. **AprilTags Detection:** Deployed the **apriltag_ros** package to detect AprilTags within the environment, interpreting them as simulated victims, and recorded their global poses.
+5. **AprilTags Detection:** The **apriltag_ros** package detects AprilTags within the environment, interprets them as simulated victims, and logs their global poses.

-6. **Final Task:** Concluded the search and mapping operation once the robot has traversed the entire environment and all AprilTags have been detected and logged.
+6. **Mission Completion:** The operation concludes once the robot has fully explored the environment and all AprilTags are detected and logged.

+---

-## Extension: Integrating Cartographer for Enhanced SLAM and AprilTags Detection
+## Extension: Enhancing SLAM and AprilTags Detection with Cartographer

-To enhance the SLAM accuracy and reliability, I integrated the Cartographer package, leveraging multi-sensor fusion from LIDAR, IMU, and cameras.
-This approach improved AprilTags detection and tracking by facilitating robust loop closure, crucial for precise robot localization and orientation in complex environments.
+To improve SLAM accuracy and reliability, the Cartographer package was integrated into the system.
+Cartographer uses multi-sensor fusion, incorporating LIDAR, IMU, and camera data, to enhance mapping and localization.
+This addition improved AprilTags detection and tracking, enabling robust loop closure, which is essential for precise robot positioning and orientation in complex environments.

+---

 ## Conclusion

-### Conclusion Summary
+### Summary

-The project aimed to autonomously map an environment and detect AprilTags, initially utilizing gmapping and explore_lite with a TurtleBot.
-Initial attempts mapped the environment successfully but detected only five of seven AprilTags due to limitations in LIDAR settings and field of view.
-To overcome these challenges, I integrated the Cartographer package, leveraging multi-sensor fusion for enhanced accuracy and reliability in SLAM and AprilTags detection.
-This enhancement fulfilled our objectives by generating a comprehensive environmental map and ensuring all AprilTags are accurately detected, demonstrating significant progress in our autonomous system's development.
+This project successfully developed an autonomous system for disaster response, focusing on mapping and victim detection.
+Initial trials with **gmapping** and **explore_lite** enabled the robot to map the environment accurately but detected only five of seven AprilTags due to limitations in LIDAR settings and field of view.
+To address these challenges, the Cartographer package was integrated.
+Its multi-sensor fusion capabilities significantly enhanced SLAM accuracy and reliability, enabling a more comprehensive environmental map and ensuring all AprilTags were accurately detected.
+This achievement marks substantial progress in the development of autonomous systems for disaster response.